Raworc/raworc/website/docs/getting-started/quickstart.md

 ⚠️ **Security Warning**: Change these default credentials immediately after first login!

+The default admin account has global access to all organizations.

 ## Using the CLI

 Once authenticated, connect to the server: